Albin-Rohde/no-name/README.md

 ### Tech stack
 This project consists of two parts; A Frontend and a Backend.
 These are called [`frontend`](./frontend/README.md) and [`server`](./server/README.md) in the repo.

-The frontend is a react typescript project using material ui for most of the components.
+The frontend is a react typescript project with material ui for most of the components.
-Along with a redux store for state management.
+It uses redux as store for state management.
 Read more about the frontend [here](./frontend/README.md)

 The backend is developed in typescript using `express` and `socket-io` as rest and socket frameworks/lib.
 Read more about the server [here](./server/README.md).